MPriess/crsmithdev.com/resources/posts/2013-09-15-running-redis-26-on-docker.markdown

 And that's it.
 This image can then be downloaded and started, producing a running, fully-functional Redis server in literally a few seconds.

 You can grab my image [here](https://index.docker.io/u/crsmithdev/redis2.6/).

+**UPDATE 9-15 - updated container run arguments, and added a bit about volumes.**